openpnp/openpnp/Home.md

-# OpenPnP

-Open Source SMT Pick and Place Hardware and Software

 ## Introduction

 OpenPnP is a project to create the plans, prototype and software for a completely Open Source SMT pick and place machine that anyone can afford.
 I believe that with the ubiquity of cheap, precise motion control hardware, some ingenuity and plenty of Open Source software it should be possible to build and own a fully functional SMT pick and place machine for under $1000.